horizin/metamask-snap-defi-automation/README.md

 # Decentralized Finance Automation MetaMask Snap

+The Era of Decentralized Finance is upon us.

+New experiments are happening all around us, both big and small.
+Whether it's Compound with automatic interest, Multi-Collatoral DAI or enhancements like DeFiZap and FVM.

+When we talk about Ethereum, we talk about it as if the average user should care.
+People have financial advisors who manage the details.
+We need automated blockchain advisor to fill a similar role.

+The Decentralized Finance Automation MetaMask Snap is an experiment to push blockchain user experience forward.

+Optimistic UI is yesterday's news.
+Today it's automated UI.

 ## User Story

 Over the weekend I sent my long-time buddy ETH.
 He shouldn't need to learn about InstaDapp, Smart Wallets, Decentralized Exchanges, Compound, etc.... to leverage his money.
 As an Ethereum Developer I think we should build the tools and plugins neccesary to completely remove "blockchain/ethereum" from the product conversation and simply provide value to people.